‘Bold And The Beautiful’ Recap For Monday, March 25: Douglas’s Unexpected Question

 — Bold & The Beautiful (@BandB_CBS) March 25, 2019

 Liam (Scott Clifton) turned to his brother for advice.
 He said that Caroline’s death brought up a lot of emotions concerning Beth.
-He said that he and Hope still had to adjust to the new normal.
-Liam mused that his wife had strong maternal instincts.
+He said that he and Hope still had to adjust to the new normal, and mused that his wife had strong maternal instincts.
 Wyatt suggested that Hope would be an awesome mother one day.
 Liam did not think that Hope was ready for motherhood again.

 Brooke (Katherine Kelly Lang) and Taylor (Hunter Tylo) fought after Brooke caught her kissing Ridge (Thorsten Kaye).
 They rehashed the past before Brooke asked Taylor to leave.
 Taylor said that Hope wanted them to have a peaceful relationship.
 She then opined that Liam should be with Steffy who was raising the girls alone.

 Brooke warned Taylor not to manipulate the situation.
-Brooke lunged at Taylor yelling, “You’re going to have to go through me first!”
+She then lunged at Taylor, yelling, “You’re going to have to go through me first!”

 Brooke made it clear that she would protect her daughter at all costs.